wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 {% include l18n.html %}
 {% include _toc.html %}

+## What is it?

+ACMP defines change management as the application of knowledge, skills, abilities, methodologies, processes, tools, and techniques to transition an individual or group from a current state to a future state to achieve expected benefits and organizational objectives.

 > Organizational Change Management (OCM) is essentially a wide-scale plan that aims to increase individual and organizational effectiveness by making use of <strong>behavioral science</strong> technology.
 The purpose of this is to reduce the chances of negative fallout in a business and to put more emphasis on the <strong>people side</strong> of how an organization can change. -- <a href="#MSI">MSI</a>

 > Organizational Change Management is commonly referred to as communication and training, but that is a very limited and inaccurate description.
 Change management has to do with the people side of the transformation.
 How jobs are going to be redefined.
 New organizational structures.
 Change impacts: understanding how people's roles and responsibilities are going to change.
 [Lack of attention to Change Management] is the number one reason why a majority of transformations fail -- because they don't address Organizational Change Management. --<a target="_blank" href="youtube.com/watch?v=0aUKyxkVgGk&list=RDCMUCJ3oB3ghEUdGhHnXZD4Dx3g&start_radio=1&rv=0aUKyxkVgGk&t=5m48s">VIDEO</a>: <a target="_blank" href="https://www.linkedin.com/in/erickimberling/">Eric Kimberling of consultancy Third Stage</a>.

+## Why?

 Positive changes to a business can help it be more efficient, less wasteful, and more productive.

+## It's not easy

 But change management isn't easy.